1966 to 1974

 After leaving the Board, Brimmer taught at Harvard University for two years.
 He then founded his own consulting firm, Brimmer & Company.
 From 1995 to 1997, he led the District of Columbia financial control board, which Congress created to manage the city’s troubled finances.

-Brimmer served on the Tuskegee University board of directors from 1965 to 2010 and as the board’s chairman for 28 years, making him the longest-serving chairman in the school’s history.
+Brimmer served on the Tuskegee University board of directors from 1965 to 2010 and as the board’s chairman for twenty-eight years, making him the longest-serving chairman in the school’s history.
 The institute’s business school building is named for Brimmer.

 Brimmer was a member of numerous associations as well.
 These included the American Economic Association, the American Finance Association, the Association for the Study of Afro-American Life and History, the Council on Foreign Relations, the National Economists Club, the American Statistical Association, the Society of Government Economists, and Omicron Delta Epsilon.